 holds with positive probability.

-It follows then that an $\F'$ satisfying~\eqref{eq:F'1}, \eqref{eq:F'2}, and~\eqref{eq:F'3} exists.
+It follows that an $\F'$ satisfying~\eqref{eq:F'1}, \eqref{eq:F'2}, and~\eqref{eq:F'3} exists.
 Fix one such $\F'$.
 Define $\F$ to be the set of quadruples attained from $\F'$ by, first, removing all quadruples which do not $\beta$-absorb any $v$ and, second, from each intersecting pair of quadruples remove one of the members of that pair.
-Trivially, Property~{\em\ref{prop:f1}} holds for $\F$.
-To see that Property~{\em\ref{prop:f2}} holds note that for every $v\in V(H)$ we have
+Property~{\em\ref{prop:f1}} trivially holds for $\F$.
+To see that~{\em\ref{prop:f2}} holds for $\F$, note that for every $v\in V(H)$